HyperFillOrg/hyperfill-frontend/README.md

 - **Component Testing**: Components are designed with clear interfaces for easy testing
 - **Contract Mocking**: The abstraction layer allows for easy contract interaction mocking
 - **Integration Testing**: The modular architecture supports end-to-end testing scenarios
-- **AI Agent Testing**: Agent logic can be tested independently of UI components
+- **Impact Testing**: Donation flows and certificate minting can be tested independently

 ## Deployment Considerations